maestrano/maestrano-ruby/README.md

 To get started just go to: http://api-sandbox.maestrano.io

+## Getting Started with Rails

+If you're looking at integrating Maestrano in your Rails application then you should use the maestrano-rails gem.

+More details on the [maestrano-rails project page](https://github.com/maestrano/maestrano-rails).

 ## Getting Started
 The first step is create an initializer to configure the behaviour of the Maestrano gem - including setting your API key.